Here is the full TV schedule for this year's UEFA Euro 2020 championship

-Euro 2020 TV Schedule 2021: When is Scotland v Czech Republic?
+Euro 2020 TV Schedule 2021: When is Scotland v England?
 Every kick off time, all fixtures and how to watch

 With the normal season now at an end, excitement is rising across the United Kingdom as home nations Scotland, England and Wales get set for this year’s European Championships.

-A year after it was originally planned to take place, Euro 2020 will begin on June 11 with games taking place across Europe, including Scotland’s national stadium Hampden Park.
+A year after it was originally planned to take place, Euro 2020 began on June 11 with games taking place across Europe, including Scotland’s national stadium Hampden Park.

 Covid-19 restrictions still in place, crowds at Scotland’s games will sadly not be full capacity, with the Scottish Government restricting attendances to just 25% of full capacity.
-A maximum of just 12,000 people will be able to back Steve Clarke and his team in their opening game against Czech Republic on June 14, with similar restrictions surrounding the rest of the nations taking part in the tournament.
+A maximum of just 12,000 people will be able to back Steve Clarke in their final group game against Croatia on June 22, with similar restrictions surrounding the rest of the nations taking part in the tournament.

 However, you don’t have to miss a minute Euro 2020, after it was confirmed all 69 matches would be available to watch on TV.